davearneson/mail-tracker/README.md

 ## Template Sensors

 First I created a youve_got_mail template sensor which is outputting text based on the state of the input_boolean entity that I created using Helpers.
 I will create an automation later that will tie the input_boolean entity to the Wyze door sensor, but this is the main component of the mailbox sensor.
+You will also need to enable the time_date sensor if you have not already done so.

 ```
 # configuration.yaml